heinrich5991/libtw2/doc/teehistorian.md

 "teehistorian@ddnet.tw"), encoded as a [big endian binary encoded UUID](https://en.wikipedia.org/w/index.php?title=Universally_unique_identifier&oldid=844235295#Encoding) (16 bytes).
-It is followed by a null-terminated string that contains a JSON object containing the following keys:
+It is followed by a null-terminated string that contains a JSON object containing at least the following keys:

 * `version`: This is the version number of the teehistorian format.
 It must be `"1"` or `"2"` for this document.